Is Pulsing Effective in Red Light Therapy?

 Those results sparked the idea that pulsing would be the better method of therapy with all light forms.
 That study, however, only experimented with laser light, not light-emitting diodes (LEDs).
 At that time, laser light was the predominant method of therapy.
 Red LED light therapy as we know it today was still in its developmental stages.

-It is incorrect to assume that the findings of a study utilizing only lasers would automatically also apply to LEDs.
+It is not entirely correct to assume that the findings of a study utilizing only lasers would automatically also apply to LEDs as both have different characteristics and that may lead to different results.

 Red LED Light Therapy Versus Laser Therapy